top of page

 I wanted to include Mishipeshu when I initially made the "Mythical Beasts of the United States" map, but it didn't fit quite right in the layout, so I was glad to include it here.

-Mishipeshu is the 'great-lynx' the natural enemy of the Thunderbird and, whilst the Thunderbird has dominion of the skies, the water belongs to Mishipeshu.
+Mishipeshu is the 'great-lynx', the natural enemy of the Thunderbird, and whilst the Thunderbird has dominion of the skies, the water absolutely belongs to Mishipeshu.
 They live in Lake Superior, specifically Michipicoten Island, where they guard their hoards of copper.

 Mishipeshu can control the water creating whirlpools and storms or splitting the frozen ice sheets.
-Generally, they are viewed as malevolent but to be greatly respected.
-Offerings would be made to Mishipeshu for safe crossings and, although people had taken copper from the river prior to white settlers arriving, by the time Europeans had turned up it was considered taboo and no longer done.
-Cue white people breaking native rules and paying for it.
-There are many accounts of people who tried to take copper from the lake and paid with their lives, many ships sunk in freak storms.
-Despite Mishipeshus being feared, they are also revered, and they can provide good luck on fishing expeditions, are tied to medicinal beliefs, and help keep the world in balance.
-So don't touch its stuff and it'll likely be ok.
+Generally, they are viewed as malevolent but are to be shown respect.
+Offerings would be made to Mishipeshu for safe crossings, and although people had taken copper from the river prior to white settlers arriving, by the time Europeans had turned up it was considered taboo and no longer done.
+Enter stage right some European settlers, who promptly broke native rules and paid the price for it.
+There are many accounts of people who tried to take copper from the lake and did not live to regret it, with many ships sinking in freak storms.
+Despite Mishipeshus being feared, they are also revered, and can provide good luck on fishing expeditions, are tied to medicinal beliefs, and help keep the world in balance.
+So it serves a vital role, just don't touch its stuff!

 Ogopogo